This two-day seminar is a partnership between the Museum of Tolerance and Facing History.

 and engage with Common Core-aligned strategies for middle and high school classrooms.

-After this workshop, you will:
+After this seminar, you will:

 become part of the Facing History Educator Network, with access to a rich slate of educator resources, including downloadable unit and lesson plans, study guides, and online tools;